"Rule-following: between nature and culture"

 About

 Human activities are subject to many types of rules that structure human societies.
-Broadly speaking, rules are “in force” in a society or group when its members tend to promote some ways of doing things as desirable or appropriate and tend to repress other ways as harmful or inappropriate.
+Broadly speaking, rules are in force in a society or group when its members tend to promote some ways of doing things as desirable or appropriate and tend to repress other ways as harmful or inappropriate.
 The ability to establish and follow rules in this general sense allows humans to maintain complex practices and institutions, including linguistic, economic, moral, legal and political institutions.
 In other words, it underlies unique forms of cooperation, social organization and culture that characterize the human form of life.
 This is a feature of human life that is studied by philosophers, cognitive scientists, psychologists, and sociologists.
 But as the philosophers who investigate the nature of rule-following indicate, rules and rule-following are far from transparent.

 As a result, both philosophers and scientists are interested in the phenomenon of rules and rule-following.
 Because the phenomenon is complex and difficult to analyze, different focuses and approaches have been taken.
 Some theories have focused on quite abstract, often conceptual issues concerning the nature and constitution of rules, even raising the issue of how rule-following is so much as possible.
 Other theorists have systematically studied specific aspects of the phenomenon, including evolutionary, ethological, sociological, cultural and psychological ones.